 We could show another several dozen such photos, but you get the picture.

 We finally DID find something that LOOKED healthy.
-Sima and I purchased the above “Nummer Funf,” Mozzarella and tomatoes on a bread.
-But the bread turned out to be deep-fried dough, which was then layered with a thick base of sour cream.
+Sima and I purchased the above “Nummer Funf,” Mozzarella, tomatoes, basil leaves and “garlic cream” on bread.
+But the bread turned out to be an enormous hunk of deep-fried dough, which was then layered with gobs of sour cream on which our lonely tomatoes and mozzarella sat.
 Though we ate this concoction at about two in the afternoon, and spent the entire day walking around, neither of us needed to eat any dinner hours later.

 It was not surprising, then, to also notice that a good number of Germans have a weight issue, at least in this part of the country.